 This assessment identifies the limit strain values for tensile fracture and compressive local buckling.
 Strains calculated based on measured pipe curvature are compared to the limit values for acceptability.
 The assessment can take account of any pipe body anomalies that have been identified on the pipeline within an area of high bending strain (for example near areas of metal loss and girth weld anomalies).
 A more detailed assessment can be conducted with an FEA model for individual sites to consider the impact of pipe/soil interaction and to predict the strain introduced by future movement.
 Specialist pipeline geotechnical experts guide our clients through the bending strain assessment process.

 The results of ILI and in-field investigations will be consolidated and features assessed to determine their impact on the immediate and future health of the pipeline.
 A range of assessment methods will be considered (BS 7910, API 579, NG-18) and the most appropriate chosen – with client consultation.
 The future integrity assessment will consider fatigue and environmental (i.e. SCC) growth mechanisms where applicable.
 A summary of any associated activities – such as root cause analyses and metallurgical testing – will be included with the results of the assessment to provide a comprehensive list of mitigation and repair actions.
-We also provide comprehensive crack management within our crack management framework.
+We also provide comprehensive crack assessments within our Pipeline Integrity Framework for Cracking.

 Our fitness-for-service deliverable provides a comprehensive overview of a pipeline’s condition in a clear and concise report.
 The report will support an operator in meeting code and regulatory requirements.
 It will also confirm the pipeline as reliable and, perhaps most importantly, safe until its next inspection.
 Reports may also include indications of remaining life of an asset, satisfying a client’s commercial needs and the regulations of a governing body while also paying proper respect to safety and operational requirements.